TheCodingDojo/algorithms/schedules/data_structures.md

 concat(addList) {}

 /**
- * Finds the node with the smallest number as data and moves it to the front
+ * Finds the node with the smallest data and moves that node to the front of
- * of this list.
+ * this list.
  * - Time: O(?).
  * - Space: O(?).
  * @returns {SinglyLinkedList} This list.